rgambord/c99-doc/doc/sections/7/12/4/1/index.rst

 .. _9899_7.12.4.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.4.1p2>`

-:ref:`2 <9899_7.12.4.1p2>` The acos functions compute the principal value of the arc cosine of x.
+The acos functions compute the principal value of the arc cosine of x.
 A domain error occurs for arguments not in the interval [-1, +1].

 .. rubric:: Returns

 .. _9899_7.12.4.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.4.1p3>`

-:ref:`3 <9899_7.12.4.1p3>` The acos functions return arccos x in the interval [0, pi ] radians.
+The acos functions return arccos x in the interval [0, pi ] radians.